Architecture-Aware Synthesis of Stabilizer Circuits from Clifford Tableaus: Related work

 Then, we want to remove the undesired non-zero entries from the first half of row $r_p$.
 We do this by applying CNOT gates.
 Since the CNOT gates only act within the respective halves of the row, the second half or $r_p$ will remain zero.
 When applying the CNOT gates, we want to turn row $r_p$ into an identity row, but we are restricted to the connectivity constraints of the given connectivity graph.
 We can do this like architecture-aware CNOT synthesis~\cite{Nash_2020,kissinger2019cnot,Wu_2023,vandegriend2023dynamic} by building a Steiner tree over the interacting qubits in the graph.
 Then, we can apply CNOT gates to turn the entries corresponding to Steiner nodes into a $1$ and use those nodes to make all entries in the Steiner tree a $0$ except for the root (i.e., the pivot qubit).
 This results in row $r_p$ being an identity row in the tableau.

-For example, suppose we have three qubits connected in a line, and the pivot row $r_p=r_1$ looks as follows: $\left[ 101|000 \right]$.
-Then, we cannot directly add $c_1$ to $c_3$ with a CNOT since those qubits are not connected.
-Instead, we build a Steiner tree over the connectivity graph given qubit $q_1$ and $q_3$.
-This results in the complete graph with qubit $q_2$ as a Steiner node.
-First, we traverse the Steiner tree bottom-up to make the Steiner nodes into a $1$ in the row:
+For example, suppose we have the 5 qubit IBM Quito device and the pivot row $r_p=r_1$ looks as follows: $\left[ 1\:0\:0\:0\:1|\:0\:0\:0\:0\:0\:\right]$.
+Then, we cannot directly add $c_1$ to $c_5$ with a CNOT since those qubits are not connected.
+Instead, we build a Steiner tree over the connectivity graph given qubit $q_1$ and $q_5$ and use it to define which CNOTs needs to be placed, as shown in \autoref{fig:steiner-example}.

-Then, we traverse the Steiner tree bottom-up once more to remove all the non-zero entries:

 Hence, the pivot row $r_p=r_1$ is successfully turned into an identity row.